-- You add the video to the iTunes library.
-Then in iTunes go to the menu bar and select File > Create New Version and choose either Create iPod or iPhone Version or Create iPad or AppleTV Version depending on the device you are having.
+- After the file is added to the iTunes library, find it and select it.
+Then go to the menu bar and select File > Convert and choose either "Create iPod or iPhone Version" or "Create iPad or AppleTV Version" depending on the device you are having.

 Whatever option you have chosen, iTunes should start converting the file as shown below:

-If you cannot tell which one is the old original file, add a Date Added to the column.
-Right-click on header row (where you have Name, Time, Genre, Rating,...) and select Date Added.
+- After conversion has ended, you will have both video files in iTunes library.
+Select the original video and remove it from the list.
+If you cannot tell which one is the old original file, add a Date Added Column by right-clicking on header row (where you have Name, Time, Genre, Rating,...) and select Date Added.

 - Now all that is left is to Sync your iPod / iPad.

+I hope you have found this article useful.
 If you prefer some other third-party converter tool, drop a comment and tell us about it.